 Because these uniform rules for LLCs were never adopted, the rules for forming a limited liability company differ from state to state.
 According to the IRS, almost anyone can be a member of a limited liability company, with a few exceptions.
 For example, while most business entities can be LLC members, insurance companies and banks are usually not allowed to own LLCs.
 LLCs, unlike corporations, are not considered separate from their owners in terms of taxes.

 While members of an LLC are shielded from the company's liabilities, these protections do not extend to negligent acts.
 If a company employee, or one of the LLC members, acts negligently and causes harm to another person, the owners of the company may be held personally liable.

 Can You Convert a Business to an LLC?

 In many states, a business can be easily converted into an LLC by filing a document called a Certificate of Conversion.
 In the event that you wish to convert to a Limited Liability Company, you will need to transfer all important information from your previous business into your new LLC's name such as the tax identification number, tax permits, and other business licenses.

-If you need help understanding what an LLC means in business, you can post your legal needs on UpCounsel’s marketplace.
+If you need help understanding what an LLC means in business, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.